 Go through the machine manual and understand the working of each and every part and dials.
 Get to know how to adjust stitch length, thread tension, and seam guides.

 Take any fabric and place it under the pressure foot.
 Now lower the needle all the way down into the fabric.
 Remember to start every stitching like this only.

 Use the speed controller and stitch randomly for a while to understand the pressure you apply on speed control.

 - Read the instruction manual

-- Practice with speed controller
+- Practice with a speed controller

 Follow The Pressure Foot Edge